Overseas qualified teachers

 See the Professional Standards Policy for more information.

-Overseas criminal record checks
+Overseas criminal history checks

-More information on overseas criminal record checks.
+More information on overseas criminal history checks.

 *Cumulative – the total time spent in each individual country in the past 10 years.

-Example - This means that if you spent 6 months in the UK in 2011 and another 6 months in the UK in 2012, the total time spent in the UK would be 12 months within the past 10 years and you would need to obtain a criminal record check from the UK.
+Example - This means that if you spent 6 months in the UK in 2011 and another 6 months in the UK in 2012, the total time spent in the UK would be 12 months within the past 10 years and you would need to obtain a criminal history check from the UK.